 MDF contains formaldehyde, so make sure your mouth is covered with a face mask.
 You might want to wear a paper suit (like CSI) as well.
 MDF fibres can be very dangerous, so take precautions as this is not something you want to breathe in.

-A lightly sanded surface will give the MDF a ‘key’ that the paint can cling to.
+A lightly sanded surface will give the MDF board a ‘key’ that the paint can cling to.
 Then wipe away any dust with a soft cloth.
 I would avoid wetting the cloth as MDF sucks up water, which causes swelling.

 The DIY Doctor recommends using a sanding block (you can make your own by wrapping sandpaper around a block of wood) to ensure a flat sanding surface.

-The rough edges need to be filled up to smooth them out.
+The rough edges of mdf need to be filled up to smooth them out.
 While drywall compound is recommended, wood filler can also be used (see video below).
 Apply an even layer, leave to dry, then sand again.
 There is a lot of sanding in this project!

 Use a solvent-based primer that specifies it is suitable for MDF.
 Do not use latex, as it causes the wood fibres to swell.
 Water-based primers have the same negative effect.

 Once the primer is dry, sand the MDF again.
 Use a light touch.
 You want a smooth surface, but without taking off the primer.
 You might need to prime and sand a second time to achieve this.

 Rejoice, for you finally get to paint!
-Use a solvent-based paint so it doesn’t interact with the primer.
+Use a oil-based paint so it doesn’t interact with the primer.
 Take a clean brush or roller (i.e. NOT the one you used for priming), dip it in your paint and apply to the MDF.
 Leave to dry.